Naples Gay Travel

 Naples Gay Bars

-If you want to hang out with some gay locals in Naples, then make sure to visit Bar Fiorillo in Piazza Bellini.
+Visit Bar Fiorillo in Piazza Bellini if you want to hang out with some gay locals in Naples.
 Bar Fiorillo is not an official Naples gay bar, but it is an unofficial place that local gay guys have chosen as their spot.

 You won’t find any rainbow flags outside or pop music hits blaring, but you will surely see groups of gay guys enjoying a good time.